 “That was the easy part,” he says.
 “Don’t point fingers.
 Take responsibility.
 Talk about resolve to getting it right — I resolved to get it right.”

-The board members who will decide the winner nod, begin asking questions.
-They want to know about collaboration.
+The board members who would decide the winner nodded, beginning to ask questions.
+They wanted to know about collaboration.
 About roadblocks.
 About what keeps him up at night.

-“How do you push forward but not make it so fast?” asks Robin Smith.
+“How do you push forward but not make it so fast?” asked Robin Smith.

-“It is getting ahead of itself,” he replies.
+“It is getting ahead of itself,” he replied.
 “They call it Wilson’s warning.
 I wish they called it something else.”

-He laughs, but there it is: The ever present comment on his past, on that story he tells as a warning and an inspiration to get it right.
+He laughed, but there it was: The ever present comment on his past, on that story he tells as a warning and an inspiration to get it right.
 He doesn’t shy away from it, faces it head on.

 The room looks ahead.

-“With all your success, you’re still dreaming,” says Manny Ohonme, a member of the Sanford International Board.
+“With all your success, you’re still dreaming,” said Manny Ohonme, a member of the Sanford International Board.

 Wilson is.
-He spends the rest of the discussion talking about the responsibility he feels to the world.
+He spent the rest of the discussion talking about the responsibility he feels to the world.

 Brian Kaspar: ‘It takes decades of work.’